Our Legal Clinics

 NYCHA Issues

-OFFICE OF COUNCILMEMBER AYALA
+OFFICE OF COUNCILMEMBER ENCARNACION

 Date: First Tuesday of every month